Convergence (comics): Convergence: Batman: Shadow of the Bat

-Trapped underneath a dome in Metropolis, Bruce Wayne of Pre-Zero Hour attempts to get through the criminal underworld and even offers his fortune to Tobias Whale of New Earth.
-To prove Bruce Wayne worthy, Tobias Whale sends one of his underlings, Jean-Paul Valley, who warns Bruce that, with his broken back, he won't be able to defend himself.
+Trapped underneath a dome in Metropolis, pre-Zero Hour Batman attempts to get through the criminal underworld and even offers his fortune to Tobias Whale of New Earth.
+To prove Bruce Wayne worthy, Tobias Whale sends one of his underlings, Jean-Paul Valley, who warns Bruce that, with his broken back, he will not be able to defend himself.
 Bruce explains that he was drawn to Metropolis after the transformation of Green Lantern into Parallax and ended up trapped beneath the dome.

 At this point, Tobias Whale was close to controlling food distribution.
 Bruce Wayne was opposed to this, and Jean-Paul was plotting an inside job to stop Tobias.
 Although Jean-Paul is reluctant, the two become uneasy allies.
 To convince Tobias that he did his job, however, Jean-Paul has to beat Bruce quite brutally and bring Bruce to Tobias Whale who remains unconvinced.
 Tobias Whale suggests that Bruce can prove himself if he uses his political pull to learn the route used to transport food to distribution services which changes with every transport.

 At Metropolis City Hall, Bruce and Jean-Paul pay a visit to councilman Erasmus Hall in an attempt to learn the route.
 Jean-Paul's methods are cruel, but the two learn the route and deliver it to Whale.
 Whale then has his people kill Hall and make it look like a suicide.
 Bruce has to keep his cool as news coverage shows Hall's wife and children grieving him.
 Two days later, Bruce Wayne and Jean-Paul Valley await the food distribution in their batsuits.
 When they both leap onto the truck, Tobias Whale's SUV pulls up in front of it.
 As Bruce prevents Jean-Paul from killing Tobias Whale's henchman Nikka, a voice is heard stating that the dome will fall as the champions from the other areas will need to fight for their survival.
 Jean-Paul knocks out Tobias Whale and beings from another world are shown watching the action.